This post may contain affiliate links. Please read our disclosure policy.

-These homemade Greek spanakopita triangles are a delicious appetizer bursting with flavor.
+These homemade Greek spanakopita triangles are a delicious appetizer bursting with flavor that can be likened to Middle Eastern spinach pies .
 Phyllo (filo) pastry is filled with seasoned spinach and feta cheese for a delicious vegetarian snack.
 You’ll be sure to impress your guests with these!

 Have you ever had spanakopita before?
 This traditional Greek food made with spinach and feta cheese can often be found in a pie form, but I love making them into triangles for a delicious hand-held appetizer.